RobinNagpal/dodao-ai-agents/agent-tools/README.md

 - **Environment Variables:**
   Critical environment variables (e.g., `SCRAPINGANT_API_KEY`) are verified during deployment to ensure all runtime requirements are met.
+  1. Navigate to the **CDK** folder in your project directory.
+  2. Create a `.env` file containing the necessary keys

 - **Key Commands:**
   Use the provided Makefile for deployment tasks: